posener/orm/README.md

 Run `orm -h` to get detailed usage information.

-Simple use case is to run `orm -type MyStruct
+A simple use-case is to run `orm -type MyStruct

 #### go generate